dfsantamaria/POC4COMMERCE/README.md

           - [executionOutput1, MyAgentOutput1] </br>
             where:</br>
               -  "executionOutput1", "MyAgentOutput1" represent the entity name of the action output and the agent behavior output, respectively.

+## Using the OCCSE Search Engine </br>
+To use the OCCSE engine you need at least a query.
+You can either
+   - use one of the default queries contained in the file QueryBuilderModule.py or
+   - create a new one.

+You can create two types of queries, namely <b> standard queries </b> and <b> parametric queries </b>.
+To create a standard query, instantiate the class Query in QueryBuilderModule.py by typing

+    Query([(prefix,prefixIRI),...], [query])

+where: </br>
+- [(prefix,prefixIRI)] is a list of tuple of type (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, that must be added to the list of         prefix in the query header.
+- [query] is list containing the string "query" representing the query to be performed.

+To create a parametric query inherits the class Query in QueryBuilderModule.py and overrides
+- the constructor

+       Query([(prefix,prefixIRI),...], [queryPart1,queryPart2,...], [parameter1, parameter2,...])

+  where:</br>
+  - [querypart1,querypart2,..] is a list of string "queryPart1", "queryPart2",... representing fragments of the query truncated exactly where a "parameter1,"parameter2",... should     be inserted, respectively.
+- the method

+      buildBody()

+  in such a way as to return the final body of the query, without the header containing the prefix definitions.